dotps1/PSGist/README.md

 New-GistOAuthToken -Credental <PSCredential> [-TokenDescription [String]]
 ```

 This will generate a new token with access only to Gists to be used by this module.
-The default name is `'PSGist PowerShell Module (<ComputerName>)'`, however this can be changed with the `-TokenDescriptionParameter`.
+The default name is `PSGist PowerShell Module (<ComputerName>)`, however this can be changed with the `-TokenDescription` Parameter.
 It will also create a set a new environment variable with the value, `$env:GIST_OAUTH_TOKEN`.
 If you already have a token key you would like to use, you can use the `Set-GistOAuthToken` function to achieve this.
 (Chances are you will not have a token value, so most likely, this function will not be used.)